Real Estate Appraisals: A Primer

-Appraisals begin with the home inspection
+Appraisals begin with the property inspection

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-It is important to note that while the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Milwaukee Appraisal Co./Stowe Appraisals will help you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+Note: While the appraised value is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+The bottom line is, an appraiser from Milwaukee Appraisal Co./Stowe Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.